ZiqiGuo98/ZiqiGuo98.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Ziqi Guo, a Ph.D. student at Purdue university, advised by Prof. [Xiulin Ruan](https://engineering.purdue.edu/NANOENERGY/).
+Hi, I am Ziqi Guo, a Ph.D. student in Mechanical Engineering at Purdue university, advised by Prof. [Xiulin Ruan](https://engineering.purdue.edu/NANOENERGY/).

 Prior to Purdue, I received my Bachelor’s degree in Mechanical Engineering from Huazhong University of Science & Technology in 2021.